bitliner/restful-mongo/README.md

 RESTful MongoDB
 ============================

-It allows to setup HTTP REST API easily and quickly, to access data stored on MongoDB.
+It allows you to setup an HTTP API server to access data stored on MongoDB, easily and quickly.

 # Install and setup an express server using restful-mongo